janjanech/pycq/README.md

     select new { Category = g.Key, MostExpensiveProducts = g.Where(p => p.UnitPrice == maxPrice) };
 ```

-In pycq, you can write the query in a similar manner (Obj and group_by will
+In pycq, you can write the query in a similar manner:
-by added in a near future):
 ```python
 from q import Q, Expando
 products = self.GetProducts()